glue-viz/glue-solar/docs/user_guide/loading-iris-level-2-raster-and-sji-data.rst

 observations you would like to investigate with ``glue`` are all located in the same directory.
 Then, a popup dialog box would allow you to choose the desired observation directory containing the "raster" and "SJI" files of interest.
-Upon clicking "Open" on the lower right of the dialog box, a VizieR importer would pop up with the heading "Load IRIS Observation", with the available data sets listed in the respective "raster" and "SJI" fields, as shown in the image that follows:
+Upon clicking "Open" on the lower right of the dialog box, an importer would pop up with the heading "Load IRIS Observation", with the available data sets listed in the respective "raster" and "SJI" fields, as shown in the image that follows:

 .. image:: images/loading-iris-data-2.png
    :width: 800
-   :alt: Loading Raster and SJI data together with the VizieR importer
+   :alt: Loading Raster and SJI data together with the importer

 After successfully loading the chosen data files, if autolinking if available, you will be prompted to link up the files concerned.
 A dialog box like what follows would pop up: